Southern Claims Commission: Application process

 Southern Loyalists (those who were Union sympathizers) made 22,298 claims.
 Only 32 percent of the claims (7,092) were approved for payment.
 The claimants used the testimony of their neighbors as evidence of their U.S. loyalty and property losses.
 The applications of claimants (successful or not), testimony, and the SCC papers provide excellent historical background information about Southern life during the Civil War.

+Required records

 Although only a few people per county qualified for a settlement, the application papers of the Southern Claims Commission typically include questions mentioning hundreds of their neighbors.
 Neighbors of all races, and classes were questioned and discussed in SCC records, potentially including: